 Routine use cases

-A practical note on How to keep a face yoga session realistic during calendar gaps for an iPhone reminder flow where the app should reduce decision fatigue, written with realistic expectations and a specific next step.
+A practical note on Realistic session: calendar gaps for an iPhone reminder flow where the app should reduce decision fatigue, written with realistic expectations and a specific next step.

 Direct answer